energywebfoundation/ewc-system-tests/README.md

 The tests expect the test accounts to be in the `accounts/testaccounts.json` file.
 Use the template snippet below to paste your private keys and place it there.
 **Important:**
  - This file must not be commited.
+ - You need to add at least 3 addresses.
  - The first two addresses must be `VALIDATOR_NETOPS` and `COMMUNITY_FUND` multisig contract owners.
 These accounts also need to be funded before the tests can be executed.
  - This means that the `VALIDATOR_NETOPS` and `COMMUNITY_FUND` multisig must to have a confirmation threshold of 2 to run the tests successfully.
+ - The third address can be an address of your choosing.

 `accounts/testaccounts.json` template:
 ```